-We bought our copy of the Linksys WRT300N wireless-N broadband router in early 2008 for roughly $125; our first-ever WiFi router purchase.
+We bought our copy of the Linksys WRT300N wireless-N broadband router in early 2008 for roughly $125; our first-ever WiFi router purchase, which we review here.

 The WRT300N worked well and non stop even though it was a DRAFT N router.
 It served us for nearly seven years before it broke down.
 It gave vast signal coverage for all the more transmit power it had.
 Indeed, the dual antennas along with the reflect plate between them yielded full-bars signal all over our home.
 Plus, in another place, it gave stable WiFi in a one-bedroom apartment, amongst many other WiFi networks there.